inaltoasinistra/Sudoku/README.md

 Note
 ====

-During execution /problem.minisat/ and /solution.minisat/ files are created; you can find there the SAT equivalent problem and solution.
+During execution *problem.minisat* and *solution.minisat* files are created; you can find there the SAT equivalent problem and solution.
-At the end of /problem.minisat/ there is a table with the meaning of variables.
+At the end of *problem.minisat* there is a table with the meaning of variables.

 Happy Cheating ^.^